neubot/neubot/doc/FAQ.rst

 provide a more reliable basis for discussing policies.

 Monitoring network neutrality is crucial in an *ex-post* scenario as well.
-Indeed, it enables to verify operators behavior in light of regulatory decisions regarding neutrality.
+Indeed, it enables us to verify operators behavior in light of regulatory decisions regarding neutrality.

 1.6.
 Why might I want to install Neubot?